Security Boundary Configuration for Public Records and FOIA Automation

 audit_logger.addHandler(handler)

-# Configuration loaded from secure secrets manager (never hardcoded)
+# Configuration loaded from a secrets manager (never hardcoded).

 JWT_SECRET = os.getenv("JWT_VERIFICATION_KEY")